Baldwin St vs Ffordd Pen Llech: Dunedinites ramp up efforts to nab steepest street title

 Otago University student Ben Russell proposed an even simpler solution.

-He issued a call to Dunedinites to show up to Baldwin Street on 1 August with all the concrete they can find and pour it down from the top of the street to increase the gradient.
+He issued a call to Dunedinites to show up to Baldwin St on August 1 with all the concrete they can find and pour it down from the top of the street to increase the gradient.

 "I was sick yesterday and I thought it might be a good way to not only lift my spirits but see what the rest of the city thinks, and it came off pretty well," he said.